 All the participants said that there is a need to build the synergy among all stakeholders.
-All the diverse right based groups should come together and build a strong campaign to highlight the plight of child labourers.
-Specific points emerged like redrafting the list of hazardous industries, need to regularised the home based work and need more data on children involved in home based work.
-As per Sustainable Development Goals Target 4.1 all children should get free and compulsory secondary education; and as per SDG Target 8.7 all forms of child labour should be eradicated upto the age of 18 years.
-Hence to fulfil these international obligations, the Government of India should amend both RTE Act and CLPRA and protect all rights of all children upto 18 years.
+All the diverse right-based groups should come together and build a strong campaign to highlight the plight of child labourers.
+Specific points emerged like redrafting the list of hazardous industries, need to regularised the home-based work and need more data on children involved in home-based work.
+As per Sustainable Development Goals Target 4.1 all children should get a free and compulsory secondary education, and as per SDG Target 8.7 all forms of child labour should be eradicated up to the age of 18 years.
+Hence to fulfil these international obligations, the Government of India should amend both RTE Act and CLPRA and protect all rights of all children up to 18 years.

 * Mandatory fields

 My ActionAid is an interactive space created exclusively for ActionAid donors to express themselves, to get in touch with us , to be a part of our campaigns and to trace their journey with the ActionAid family!

 Get to know